Pablo-bit7/We_Think_Code/README.md

 ---

 ### 1. Project Overview
-The **Bootcamp Helper** wass a simple CLI program designed to emulate the automation and management of internal bootcamp processes and operations.
+The **Bootcamp Helper** was part of the bootcamp curriculum at **WTC** (**WeThinkCode_**).
+This project was designed to be a simple CLI program which emulates the automation and management of internal bootcamp processes and operations.
+It also served as an introduction to test driven development.
 There are four distinct features that address common administrative tasks.

 ---

 ### 2. Features
 1. **Username Generator**
    Generates unique usernames for bootcamp participants based on a specific format.

 2. **Team Allocator**
-   Assigns participants into teams based on track their campus and mode of attendence (virtual/physical).
+   Assigns participants into teams based on their campus and mode of attendence (virtual/physical).

 3. **Registration Station**
    Displays candidate information and booking details, allowing users to confirm or modify their bookings.

 4. **Bootcamp Exercise Marker**